Annkimani/my_app/README.md

-# my_appthis is a simple app about proramming
+This is a simple app about programming